jastango/Cricket_2P_Dart_UI/README.md

 Cricket Rules:  Close numbers 15 - 20 and Bull and have >= points to win.
 Record three marks to close a number, i.e. three singles, one triple, etc...
-To score, a number must closed and the number must not be closed by the other player.
+To score, a number must closed and the number must not be already closed by the other player.

 Deployed at (free domain) https://hopeful-noyce-1598fc.netlify.app